fakeyw/Reproxy/README.md

 ​					        the working one wait for conn

-close sock	 <--     distribute the free port
+close conn	 <--     distribute the free port

-cli-send-sock   -->    connect, save as serv-recv-sock
+cli-send-conn   -->    connect, save as serv-recv-conn

-cli-recv-sock    -->    connect, save as serv-send-sock
+cli-recv-conn    -->    connect, save as serv-send-conn

-​				   thread-1 change work as recv thread
+​				   thread-1 change its work as recv thread

 ​				   start thread-2 as send thread